hetpatel-11/AutoSign/README.md

-# 🚀 AutoSign - AI Agent Authentication
+# 🚀 AutoSign - AI Agent Authentication - Built by Het Patel at the YC (YCombinator) Agents Hackathon

 > **Complete web signup automation with AI-powered CAPTCHA solving and email verification**